samwukong/da6_gen/README.md

 -- daysSinceLastDuty: Number
 -- dutyStatus: Number or Letter

-The 'dutyStatus' is either the days since the last duty (if the Soldier is available for duty) or the 'A', 'U', or 'D'
+The 'dutyStatus' is either the days since the last duty (if the Service Member is available for duty) or the 'A', 'U', or 'D'